Castle Water CEO John Reynolds’ update on the latest lockdown, what Castle Water is doing, and what you can do to reduce your water charges

 Premises are treated as Vacant if they comply with the requirement to have i) no stock; and ii) no fixtures and fittings in place.
 If you have vacated your premises, provided they comply with these requirements you should not be liable for water charges until they are reoccupied – please contact us to let us know including confirming you have no stock or fixtures and fittings.

-We do not expect Ofwat to allow us to give a rebate of charges for the lockdown announced on 4 January – no rebate was provided for the November lockdown.
-I have written to the CEO of Ofwat to ask her to look at “Unmeasured” tariffs – these are tariffs applied for some customers without meters, and can be a multiple of alternative “Assessed” charges.
+I have written to the CEO of Ofwat to ask her to look at “Unmeasured” tariffs – these are tariffs applied for some customers without meters and can be a multiple of alternative “Assessed” charges.
 These tariffs are designed to encourage all customers to have meters, but many affected customers are tenants who don’t have the authority to have meters installed, and therefore the charges don’t seem fair – the simple solution for customers with Unmeasured tariffs is to have a meter installed, but this isn’t feasible or affordable for everyone, and the result is that customers least able to pay bills are trapped on the highest tariffs.

 If you have to close your business during the lockdown, given the cold weather please remember to turn off your water at the stopcock, and drain down all appliances – this is also important for hygiene reasons.